Genesis: The Book of Foundations

 C.) CREATION LESSONS ON GOD

-Our understanding of God, the world and man largely comes through the Genesis creation account.
-We are not saying there are no other teachings, but when we think of the overall picture Genesis 1:1 - 2:3 is invaluable to our clear understanding.
+Our understanding of God, the world, and man largely comes through the Genesis creation account.
+We are not saying there are no other teachings, but when we consider the overall picture, Genesis 1:1-2:3 is invaluable for our clear understanding.
 We will look at six lessons we learn about God: God's Name, God's Word, God's Thoughts, God's Power, God's Goodness, God's Wisdom.

 1) God's Name